preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 The first option does not necessarily rule out the second.
 A possible, and rather common scenario, is that a developer implements a number of templates that a administrator then can edit to add some details.

 An important difference is that a developer can lock parts of, or the whole site template.
 A locked template can't be deleted but can be edited, or be cloned to form the base for a new template created here.
-The News Center template is an example of a developer implemented, locked site template.

 When you enter Site Templates, the existing templates are shown, for example: